A-H-Vu/eLoki2/sphinx-docs/source/internals/runscript.rst

 Script Module
 #############

 The Scripting module consists of all the classes used to interpret and run the custom script language that ``eLoki2`` uses.
-The main classes for the module are the scriptController class and the Action class.
+The main classes for the module are the scriptController class and the Action interface.
 The scriptController class is the main class responsible for parsing and running the custom scripting language that ``eLoki2`` uses.
-The Action class is the main parent for all of the actions that the script is capable of executing.
+The Action interface is the interface for all of the actions that the script is capable of executing.
+The ActionImpl class implements most of the basic action functionality and is the parent of the majority of the Action interface implementers.
 This section will cover an overview of how the scriptController class parses and runs the scripts as well as some details on the action class and how they work.
 As well as details on the script format and its general design.

 FlowCharts